October 18 2020 – Mike Yarbrough

 4. Include Some Humor

 The wedding reception is meant to be a fun time, so lighten it up!
 It's always a good idea to inject some humor into your speech.
-Do try to avoid corny jokes.
+Try to avoid the corny jokes.
 Think of some funny anecdotes involving how you and your bride met, the moment you knew she was "the one," or another funny-yet-heartwarming moment from your relationship.

 5. Know Your Audience

-Remember who you're giving this speech to: your new bride, your families and your friends.
+Remember who you're giving this speech to: your new bride, your families, your wedding party and all of your other friends.
 Have fun and enjoy the speech, but be careful not to insult or embarrass anyone.
 Avoid telling jokes at other people's expense, and try to keep the profanity to a minimum.

 Tips for Delivering Your Groom Wedding Speech